Specialist Endodontist treatments in London

-A endodontist is a specialist that deals with problems with the pulp of the tooth.
+A endodontist is a root canal specialist that deals with problems with the pulp of the tooth and root canal infection.
 Generally they have completed a dental degree (5-years) and then completed further specialist training (3-5 years) on root canal treatments.
-Dr Nojan Khalehoghli is our specialist endodontist.
+Dr Nojan Khalehoghli is our specialist endodontist in London.
 Treatment of an infected pulp usually requires a root canal treatment.
 A root canal treatment is when the pulp, containing the nerve and blood supply of the tooth, is removed and a rubber filling is packed inside, with a filling to cover the tooth at the end.

 Root canal treatment can be very complex and is a time consuming procedure, and in some difficult cases it is best to see a specialist endodontist straight away.
-This is because the first root canal treatment has the highest success rate, and if it is not done to a high standard, there is a risk of the root canal treatment failing.
+This is because the first root canal treatment has the highest chance of success, and if it is not done to a high standard, there is a risk of the root canal infection.
 If this happens, there is a need for a re-root canal treatment.
-Unfortunately, the success rates of re-root canal treatments are much lower, hence it is important to get it completed correctly the first time.
+Unfortunately, the success rates of re-root canal treatments are lower, hence it is important to do our best to get it completed correctly the first time.

-A root canal treatment can be done in one or two stages.
+A root canal treatment can be done in one or two stages by our in house endodontist.
 It consists of the decay and pulp initially being removed.
 The canal walls are then smoothed and shaped using single use files.
 The canals are disinfected using an irrigant such as sodium hypochlorite or iodine.
 An antibiotic paste may be placed inside the root and a temporary filling placed if the treatment is to be completed in two stages.

 The tooth is then left for a few days to settle down and allow the intra canal medicament to work.
 The second stage can then take place.
 The temporary filling and intra canal medicament is removed, and canals again disinfected.
 A gutta percha (type of rubber) filling is then packed tightly inside the canal, and a filling placed on top.
 Most root canal treated teeth require a dental crown afterwards.

-If you think you require treatment from a specialist endodontist, or want to ask a few questions about seeing a specialist endodontist, just simply call our number on 0208 343 1133.
-You can also contact us via email at email@example.com.
+If you have root canal pain and think you require treatment from our London endodontist, or want to ask a few questions about seeing our endodontist about a root canal treatment, just simply call our number on 020 8090 9077.
+You can also contact us via email at [email protected].

-Root canal treatment, also known as endodontics, is a dental procedure designed to treat infection or inflammation of the nerve or pulp of a tooth.
+Root canal treatment is a dental procedure by a registered endodontist designed to treat infection or inflammation of the nerve or pulp of a tooth.
 This may be caused by deep decay, a fracture of the tooth or severe periodontal disease.

 The structure of the tooth